Nottingham & Long Eaton Topper

 The Nottingham & Long Eaton Topper was a free newspaper located in West Bridgford, Nottingham.

 It was Britain's largest circulating independent weekly newspaper with a distribution in excess of 211,000 copies a week (verified by the Audit Bureau of Circulation).
-Established by free newspaper pioneer Lionel Pickering in 1994, The Topper contained a wide variety of advertisements in addition to editorial items and had its own website, www.toppernewspapers.co.uk, which was believed to be the first newspaper website featuring a 'page flip' feature enabling users to effectively flick through the paper online at the click of a mouse.
-The Topper was unique in that during a time of overall decline for the newspaper industry both locally and nationally, it actually managed to grow and attract many new advertisers.
+Established by free newspaper pioneer Lionel Pickering in 1994, The Topper contained a wide variety of advertisements in addition to editorial items and had its own website, www.toppernewspapers.co.uk, which was believed to be the first newspaper website featuring a 'page flip' functionality enabling users to effectively flick through the paper online at the click of a mouse.
+The Topper was unique in that it thrived during a time of overall decline for the newspaper industry.

-The Topper went to more homes than any publication across the Greater Nottingham and Long Eaton areas and established itself as the region's main weekly newspaper.
+The Topper went to homes across the Greater Nottingham and Long Eaton areas and established itself as the region's main weekly newspaper.

 On 19 August 2011 it was announced by the Trust managing the Topper's operation that it was in talks to sell the title, the only freesheet which remained in the area following the closure of the Recorder series, to rival Northcliffe.

-A Northcliffe spokesman said at the time, "The Nottingham Post Media Group has entered into negotiations to acquire the Nottingham and Long Eaton Topper.
+A Northcliffe spokesman said at the time: "The Nottingham Post Media Group has entered into negotiations to acquire the Nottingham and Long Eaton Topper.
 There are a number of commercial and legal matters to be resolved which we are working through with the owners and the management of the Topper.
 Provided these can be agreed on, we would hope to close the deal later this year."

 Group managing director Steve Auckland added: "We believe the Topper would make an excellent addition to the Nottingham Post business and provide an excellent portfolio with the Post for advertisers seeking to attract consumers in Nottingham."

 Figures from the Audit Bureau of Circulation showed the Topper had a weekly circulation of 212,793 in April 2012.

 The sale of the independent weekly to Northcliffe Media was finalised in June 2012, a month after being given the go-ahead by competition watchdogs.

 Despite fears voiced by the National Union of Journalists, Northcliffe made clear it wanted to develop the free title and had “no plans” to close it.

 Mr Auckland said at the time: “This is our first acquisition since I joined the company and demonstrates Northcliffe’s desire to grow its businesses.
 The Topper is a great free newspaper and we’re really pleased to have its team working with us.”

 Topper managing director Alice Hall then added: “This is an exciting step for the Topper.
 As part of a larger group we will have more opportunities to serve the Nottingham business community and to operate as a modern media business.”